asdf23/SpyboticsClone/README.md

 1. Take a look at the original game.
 Get a feeling for how it works and how you might improve on it.
 New characters, levels, changed game play.
 Lego took down the original however there is a working copy at  http://jayisgames.com/games/spybot-the-nightfall-incident/
 2. Install the FirefoxOS emulator.
 Although in theroy this should work in any browser it is targeted specifically for the Firefox OS.
-3. Using Firebug and the Responsive Design View you can debug
+3. Using Firebug and Firefox's `Responsive Design View` you can debug and target different screen sizes
 5. Most SVG icons and effects were made with Inkscape, there is a /Research directory that will not be included with this source code.
-Ask the developer for this Directory if you would like to add new icons or view the latest research in development.
+Ask the developer for this Directory if you would like to add new icons or view the latest research and development.
 4. Download the code and try it out on your own.

 ##TODO